apachecn/pytorch-doc-zh/docs/1.0/nn.md

 class torch.nn.HingeEmbeddingLoss(margin=1.0, size_average=None, reduce=None, reduction='mean')
 ```

-Measures the loss given an input tensor &lt;cite&gt;x&lt;/cite&gt; and a labels tensor &lt;cite&gt;y&lt;/cite&gt; containing values (&lt;cite&gt;1&lt;/cite&gt; or &lt;cite&gt;-1&lt;/cite&gt;).
-This is usually used for measuring whether two inputs are similar or dissimilar, e.g. using the L1 pairwise distance as &lt;cite&gt;x&lt;/cite&gt;, and is typically used for learning nonlinear embeddings or semi-supervised learning.
+Measures the loss given an input tensor `x` and a labels tensor `y` containing values (`1` or `-1`).
+This is usually used for measuring whether two inputs are similar or dissimilar, e.g. using the L1 pairwise distance as `x`, and is typically used for learning nonlinear embeddings or semi-supervised learning.

 The loss function for ![](img/493731e423d5db62086d0b8705dda0c8.jpg)-th sample in the mini-batch is